SanzharOG/SanzharOG/README.md

 - 👀 I’m interested in IT.
 - 🌱 I’m currently learning frontend, backend, data and software engineering.
 - 💞️ I’m looking to collaborate on web projects.
-- 📫 How to reach me telegram: @Sanzhar_OG, Inst: _sanzhar_og, e-mail: sanzhar122002@gmail.com
+- 📫 How to reach me e-mail: sanzhar122002@gmail.com

 <!---
 SanzharOG/SanzharOG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.